FrOSCon

-The FrOSCon (FRee and Open Source CONference) is an annual conference organized by the Bonn-Rhein-Sieg University of Applied Sciences and the FrOSCon E.V.
+The FrOSCon (Free and Open Source CONference) is an annual conference organized by the Bonn-Rhein-Sieg University of Applied Sciences and the FrOSCon e.V.
 The FrOSCon features a variety of lectures and workshops on free and open source software.
 The event takes place regularly at the end of August since 2006.
-It is considered one of the largest events of this kind in Europe and the largest in Germany, with the Chemnitzer Linux Days being second.
+It is considered one of the largest events of this kind in Europe and the largest in Germany, with the Chemnitz Linux Days being second.

 A large range of speakers are part of the scene.
 Organizational work is done solely by volunteers.
-Since 2014 the FrOSCon E.V. decided not to charge anything for admission.
+Since 2014, the FrOSCon e.V. decided not to charge anything for admission.

 Topics

 The FrOSCon has covered a wide array of topics over the years.